Blackbone-Lantern/docs/README.md

-# docs
 Documentation, architecture, roadmaps and project planning.

-# Blackbone Lantern Documentation
+---

+Welcome to the documentation repository for **Blackbone Lantern**.

-This repository contains the documentation for Blackbone Lantern projects.
+This repository contains architecture decisions, project planning, roadmaps, development standards and technical documentation for all Blackbone Lantern projects.

 ## Contents